JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 ### Rosurce Locks

 Protect you resource againt delete accidental, manage lock by assinature, groups of resources or individual resources in Azure Portal.
-The Lock Resource reply inheritance for your childs, for example if you apply this lock in one resource it is propagates for your childs.
+The Lock Resource reply inherance for your childs, for example if you apply this lock in one resource it is propagates for your childs.
 You have a follow **Lock Types**:

 - CanNotDelete